 vii.
 As to the resurrection, he said, “Do you not know that all of us who have been baptized into Christ Jesus were baptized into his death?
 Therefore we have been buried with him by baptism into death so that, just as Christ was raised from the dead by the glory of the Father, so we too might walk in newness of life.”(249)

-In order to mimic the idea of death and resurrection of Christ after spending three days in Sheol (Brook 2006: 41-43) the baptismal rite required full triple immersion of the neophyte.
-Cyril of Jerusalem insists that the neophyte should be completely immersed in the water (Day 2011: 1195-6).
+To mimic the idea of Christ’s death and resurrection after spending three days in Sheol (Brook 2006: 41–43), the baptismal rite required full triple immersion of the neophyte.
+Cyril of Jerusalem insists that the neophyte should be completely immersed in the water (Day 2011: 1195–6).
 Ps.
-Dionysios Areopagite elaborates on the symbolism of this mystic ritual
+Dionysios Areopagite elaborates on the symbolism of this mystic ritual:

 Thus it is right that those seeking initiation be completely immersed into the water.
 This signifies the death and burial whereby all form is lost.
 By this symbolic lesson whoever is baptized and is thrice plunged into the water learns by way of mystery to imitate this divine death, which was the burial of Jesus, the source of life, a burial lasting three days and three nights.
 We imitate God insofar as possible when according to a deep and secret tradition of Scripture the prince of this world found nothing (The Ecclesiastical Hierarchy II,2,7.
 In Johnson 2009: IV, 203)

-It was argued, however, that no Baptistery font in the Holy Land supports full immersion of a standing person, since they were not deep enough.
-Similar question on the way of initiation by either full immersion or sprinkling of water remains unanswered regarding Northern Syrian baptisteries (Lassus 1947: 218f; Pena 1997: 97) as well as western practices (Thompson 2019).
-We agree with Ben Pechat who suggests that the catechumen can in fact, with the help of the priest, adjust himself in the position enabling for full immersion, either by leaning on the steps in the East side of the font (which make these steps usable after all), or by standing on his knees, with priest pressing his head under the water (1989: 180-1).
-The later solution finds support in the Didascalia (ch.
-17) and the account by Theodore of Mapsuestia (Hom.
+It has been argued, however, that no baptistery font in the Holy Land supports full immersion of a standing person, as they were not deep enough.
+A similar unanswered question exists regarding initiation by either full immersion or through sprinkling water in Northern Syrian baptisteries (Lassus 1947: 218f; Pena 1997: 97), as well as in western practices (Thompson 2019).
+We agree with Ben Pechat, who suggests that catechumen can, with the help of the priest, adjust themselves into a position enabling full immersion, either by leaning on the steps at the East side of the font (which would make these steps usable [see previous comment regarding their capacity for use]), or by standing on the knees, with the priest holding the catechumen’s head under the water (1989: 180–1).
+The latter solution finds support in the Didascalia (ch.
+17) and in Theodore of Mapsuestia’s account (Hom.
 XIC, 15).
-In fact, according to this account, the candidate is on the knees while receiving gift of baptism by three full immersions while his head was pushed under water by priest’s hand (Wharton 1992; Rouwhorst 2019: 42).
+According to Mapsuestia, candidates are on their knees while receiving the gift of baptism through three full immersions, while their heads are held under water by the priest’s hand (Wharton 1992; Rouwhorst 2019: 42):

 The priest places his hand on your head and says, “Of the Father”, and with these words he causes you to immerse yourself in water, while you obediently follow the sign of the hand of the priest and immediately, at his words and at the sign of his hand, immerse yourself in water….
 You therefore immerse and bow your head while the priest says, “And the Son”, and causes you with his hand to immerse again in the same way… Then the priest says, “And the Holy Spirit”, and likewise presses you down into the water… After this you go out of the water.
 (Theodore of Mopsuestia, Instructions to Candidates for Baptism, part 2, Sermon 4; cited from Whitaker 1970: 49)